 Medication is often the most advertised treatment for depression, used to treat the chemical imbalance in the brain.
 Just because it’s the most talked-about treatment doesn’t necessarily mean it’s the most effective.
 Depression is more than just a chemical imbalance, so additional treatments may be required for the medication to work best.
 Antidepressants also often work to relieve symptoms without fixing the underlying problem.
 You should ask about any side effects or safety concerns to learn all the facts and make an informed decision.

 Transcranial Magnetic Stimulation (TMS) Therapy

 If self-care, therapy, and medication aren’t enough to treat your depression, you may want to consider TMS.
 TMS is a non-invasive treatment that directs recurring magnetic energy pulses to the mood regions of the brain.
 These impulses pass through the skull and stimulate the brain cells to ease symptoms painlessly.
 TMS is often used to treat major depression and can get your drive and energy back enough to start therapy or make lifestyle changes to preserve your recovery.

 Several alternative or complementary treatments can also help, including vitamins, supplements, acupuncture, and relaxation techniques.

 The key to treating depression is finding what works for you and then sticking to it.
-If you or someone you love have depression and would like to seek treatment, contact us at NeuroHealth Arlington Heights to set up a neuropsychological assessment and treatment plan.
-You don’t have to go through life feeling sad and hopeless; call us at 847-584-1671 to set up an appointment today.
+If you think you or someone you love may be suffering from depression, contact the experts at NeuroHealth to set up a neuropsychological assessment and get on the path to brighter days.
+Serving Arlington Heights and the surrounding communities – including Palatine, Des Plaines, Schaumburg, Mt Prospect, and more – NeuroHealth is here for you!
+You don’t have to go through life feeling sad and hopeless; give us a call today to set up an appointment.